shaikowannasleep/shaikowannasleep/README.md

 ### Hi 👋

 ### :man_technologist: About Me :
-- :telescope: I am currently working on Unity Project 2d and 3D In the near future, i will switch into Shopify, Work with Database, etc..
+- :telescope: I am currently working on Unity Project 2d and 3D, Cocos 2D Typescripts In the near future, i will switch into Shopify, Work with Database, etc..

 - :seedling: Exploring Technical Content Writing.